 The combination of the torch and the tablet - enlightenment and law - encapsulates the values that the United States was built upon.
 Through these two objects, the Statue of Liberty communicates that freedom and independence are born from enlightenment and upheld by the rule of law.

-Beyond the torch and the tablet, the Statue of Liberty contains numerous other symbolic elements contributing to its powerful message.
+Beyond the torch and the tablet, the Statue of Liberty contains numerous other symbolic elements that contribute to its powerful message.
 Some of these additional symbols include:

-The Torch's Flame: The torch's flame is covered in gold leaf, ensuring that it remains illuminated even when the sun is not shining on it.
+5. The Torch's Flame: The torch's flame is covered in gold leaf, ensuring it remains illuminated even when the sun is not shining.
 This symbolizes the enduring nature of freedom and the idea that liberty is a guiding light in dark times.

 These additional symbolic elements work together with the torch and the tablet to create a rich and powerful message about freedom, democracy, and the values that the United States aspires to uphold.

 Preserving the Statue of Liberty, including the torch and tablet, is an ongoing effort to maintain this symbol of freedom and democracy for future generations.
-These efforts have included the aforementioned replacement of the torch, along with other significant restoration work carried out for the statue's centennial in 1986.
+These efforts have included the aforementioned torch replacement and other significant restoration work carried out for the statue's centennial in 1986.
 Today, the statue undergoes regular maintenance and inspections to ensure its longevity.

 The Statue of Liberty stands as a powerful symbol, not only because of her towering presence but also because of the meaningful objects she holds.
 The torch and tablet, representing enlightenment and the rule of law, are as significant today as they were when the statue was dedicated in 1886.
 Together, they remind us of our collective journey toward freedom and the enduring power of democracy.